ibm-cloud-docs/watson-assistant/analytics-recognition.md

 1. Enter a name for the action, or use the default, and then click **Apply**.

-1. The action editor opens with each of the unrecognized requests included as example phrases.
+1. The action editor opens with each of the unrecognized requests included as an example phrase.
 You can now build an action to address these questions or issues.

    ![Customer starts with](images/analytics-unrecognized-new-action-phrases.png)